Layerpath/layerpath-docs/docs/quick-start/get-started.md

 ### 2. Install the Browser Extension (Optional)

-For the best recording experience, install the LayerPath browser extension:
+For the best recording experience, install the Layerpath browser extension:

 1. Go to your browser's extension store
-2. Search for "LayerPath"
+2. Search for "Layerpath"
 3. Install and enable the extension

 ### 3. Start Recording